Things to do in Cumbria

 Coniston is the third largest of the Lake District lakes and is 5 miles long and 184ft deep.
 In the 13th and 14th Centuries the lake was an important source of fish for the monks of Furness Abbey.
 It was also used more recently to transport materials to the mines in the Coppermines Valley.

 Grasmere is perhaps most famous for being described as “the loveliest spot that man hath found” by William Wordsworth.
 It is only a mile long but is brilliant for canoeing and boating.
-Visitors can hire boats out during March and early November.
+Visitors can hire boats out during March until early November.
 Wordsworth lived in Grasmere in a cottage now known as Dove Cottage.
 Visitors can discover the traditional Lakeland cottage and discover what life was like at the turn of the 19th century.
 Before Wordsworth rented Dove Cottage in 1799, it was a pub, The Dove and Olive Bough.

 Cumbria is steeped in history and there is so much to see and do.
 The most famous of Cumbria’s historic areas is Hadrian’s Wall, which is a UNESCO World Heritage Site.
 Hadrian’s Wall is 73 miles long from coast to coast and is one of the most historic sites in England.
 There are over 20 places to visit along the wall including the Roman forts of Birdoswald, Ambleside, Hardknott, Ravenglass and Wigton.

 There are many castles waiting to be discovered including Carlisle Castle, Appleby Castle and Muncaster Castle.
 Carlisle Castle is one of the most famous landmarks in Cumbria and once was an important Roman fortress before the medieval castle was built.